liupei101/GraphLSurv/README.md

 # GraphLSurv
-Source code of the paper titled "GraphLSurv: A Scalable Survival Prediction Network with Adaptive and Sparse Structure Learning for Histopathological Whole-Slide Images".
-(Submitted to CMPB, under-review)
+Source code of the paper titled "**GraphLSurv: A Scalable Survival Prediction Network with Adaptive and Sparse Structure Learning for Histopathological Whole-Slide Images**", published in the journal *Computer Methods and Programs in Medicine*.

-**Note:** current version is used for peer-review.

-More introduction of this repo will be added upon acceptance.
-Questions or communications are still welcomed.
+More descriptions will be presented soon.
+Questions or communications are welcomed.

 ## WSI Preprocessing